 Join in on the fun at the Clover Highland Games and enjoy attending the town’s many festivals.
 For those interested in cultural and historical attractions, Clover is close enough to Charlotte to give residents access to museums, professional sports teams, and theater performances just across the border.

 Healthcare is solid, with access to major medical facilities in nearby Rock Hill or Charlotte, giving residents peace of mind.
 With these resources, families, professionals, and retirees alike find Clover a balanced place to live—offering peace, safety, and convenience without the chaos of a bigger city.
-The cost of living is lower than many nearby areas, and the pace is perfect for those who want a bit of breathing room. e.
+The cost of living is lower than many nearby areas, and the pace is perfect for those who want a bit of breathing room.
+Why are you waiting?
+Discover new homes in Clover today.

 Data are taken from FBI U.S. crime statistics.